 - We recommend using a separate Twitter & Instagram account dedicated to content rights requests.
 It should still be on brand, and you should have some content native to the platform posted on it.
 Be an active contributor to the social networks!

-You’ll need to connect a Twitter and Instagram account to Tagboard in order to use this feature.
+You’ll need to connect a Twitter account to Tagboard in order to use this feature.
 In fact, in order not to disrupt our core Tagboard product, we use a separate application on Twitter to manage rights requests, and you’ll need to authenticate it there a second time.
 Don’t worry, it’s easy!

 You can set up connections here: https://account.tagboard.com/dashboard#account-connections

 Note: Make sure you’re logged in to the correct brand Twitter account.

 Message Templates are the requests that we send to content creators on your behalf.
-They are unique to each network, and you must have at least 3 (we recommend many more) per network.
-They must be significantly different from each other, and contain a few key fields.
+You must have at least 3 (we recommend many more), they must be significantly different from each other, and contain a few key fields.

 Message Templates configuration is available from the Account Dashboard, under the Content rights menu.
 At the top of the screen, there is a tab for Twitter.
 You’ll need to modify all settings for this network.
 This guide will cover the process.

 - Setup your custom hashtag.
 We use this as an affirmative for the content creator to grant you rights, and as our core way to index content.
 Make sure it’s something unique and on brand.
 We’ll cover Custom Terms of Service later in this guide.
 Click Save.

 - Setup at least three reply templates.